mm6/ethereum-lab3/README.md

 19. Show a screen shot of the four accounts from Ganache.
 This screen shot will show the final balances in ETH of Alice, Bob, Charlie, and Donna.

-:checkered_flag:**To receive credit for Part A, submit a document named Lab3PartA.doc or Lab3PartA.pdf containing a screen shot of Ganache accounts from question 12, a screen shot of the four wallets from question 14, a screen shot of the three wallets from question 17, a screen shot of Charlie's wallet after question 18, and a screenshot of the accounts from Ganache described in question 19.**
+:checkered_flag:**To receive credit for Part A, submit a document named Lab3PartA.pdf containing clearly labelled sections that include: a screen shot of Ganache accounts from question 12, a screen shot of the four wallets from question 14, a screen shot of the three wallets from question 17, a screen shot of Charlie's wallet after question 18, and a screenshot of the accounts from Ganache described in question 19.**

 ### Part B of this lab is modified from the tutorial found here: